 The Grove School recognises the importance of placing its policy on physical restraint within the context of its whole-school approach to behaviour and discipline.
-Our school's behaviour policy sets out the steps taken within school to positively promote and encourage good behaviour amongst pupils; is specific about what behaviour is expected of pupils and what is unacceptable; and sets out the range of progressive sanctions and steps which staff might feel it becomes necessary to apply.
+Our school's behaviour policy sets out the steps taken within school to positively promote and encourage good behaviour amongst pupils; is specific about what behaviour is expected of pupils and what is unacceptable.